teranode-group/TNG-Identity-bsvdid-method/README.md

 ### Timing and Latency in DID Resolution Processes

 Currently, the DID resolver only searches for transactions in mined blocks.
 Given that the average time for a block to be mined is approximately 10 minutes, this forms the basis for the resolution time it takes for newly minted DIDs.
-Since broadcasted transactions are not subject to reorganization or modification in the mempool the mempool becomes the first trusted source of transaction status check.
+Since broadcast transactions are not subject to reorganization or modification in the mempool the mempool becomes the first trusted source of transaction status check.
 In addition, for this specific implementation and the blockchain network of used, which supports large blocks, allows most transactions in the mempool to be included in the following block, enhancing reliability in the mempool.
 The key innovation of this approach is that it accomplishes low resolution latency, but it shifts the responsibility of the stability of the DID Document from the DID Resolver to the requester of the status check.

 ### User-Controlled Security through Miner Block Validation